Zoulou95/Projet-Info4-CY-MI5A/README.md

 ## Usage

 We've created a file named `user_list.txt` in the `/data` folder for easy access to information (passwords are hashed in our database).
 You'll be able to retrieve user information and run tests according to their roles (standard, vip, admin, banned).
+Futhermore, you can find a dummy bank card in `/data/card.txt` for purchases.

 **Please note**: this is not a database.